 What is Adjustment of Status?

 The term, Adjustment of status, is a process undergone by Individuals who are not born in the United States, and do not have legal permanent resident status (or a “green card” or “lawful permanent resident”) in order to remain in the country, for as long as they meet the necessary criteria.
 Adjustment of status usually involves a nonimmigrant visa holder or parolee (temporary) converting to immigrant status, in order to get a green card for lawful permanent residence.
+Adjustment of Status lawyer Chicago is here to help you with this complex process.

 For a foreign national who is not in the country or who is not qualified to adjust their status while inside the U.S., they will need to apply for an immigrant visa in their home country and enter the United States through “consular processing.”